corth-lang/Corth/README.md

     85 2 /  // stack is now 42

 - '+' adds the last two items and pushes the result back, '-' subtracts, '*' multiplies and '/' divides.
-- 'inc' and 'dec' are macros defined as '1 +' and '1 -' in *./libs/core.corth*.
+- 'inc' and 'dec' are macros defined as '1 +' and '1 -' in *./libs/core/*.
 They can be used to increase or decrease a number once.

 ### Include:

     include libs/str.corth

 - 'include' allows to use external code.
-- *./libs/* directory contains some useful libraries like core.corth or str.corth.
+- *./libs/* directory contains some useful libraries like *./libs/core/* or *./libs/str.corth*.
 - Path can be both a file or a directory which will cause the compiler to include every file under that directory.

 ### Stack operations: